 = 1.743 gigawatt-hours (GWh)

 That gives us some comparable numbers for later.
-Each and everyone of use is a little heat engine, producing about 100 watts per hour; some more, some less.
-That’s enough to heat up a small space, all on our own, or if it could be converted directly to electricity, we could light up a pretty powerful incandescent bulb.
-And altogether, the people of Florida produce enough heat energy — 1.7 GWh — to match an average power plant.
+Each and everyone of us is a little space heater, radiating about 100 watts of heat per hour; some more, some less.
+That’s enough to heat up a small space, all on our own, or if it could be converted directly to electricity, we could light up a pretty powerful incandescent bulb or power a laptop.
+And altogether, the people of Florida produce enough heat energy — 1.7 GWh — to match the output of an average power plant.

 I haven’t discovered how much energy Hurricane Dorian contains, now or at its strongest.
 According to NOAA, the average hurricane produces energy in two ways.
 One is the condensation and vertical movement of air and water; the other through is wind or horizontal movement of air and water rotating air around the eye of the hurricane.
 An average hurricane is defined as having a radius of 665 kilometres, or 413 miles.
 Dorian is an average hurricane.